Custom Workflows

 Published

-The following diagram visualizes our workflow.
+The following diagram visualizes our workflow:

 Workflow

-In the content list the schema will look like this:
+schema will look something like this:

 $filter=data/status/iv eq 'Ready'

-Comments
+Using Comments feature

 We have to ensure that: